crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 ## ffi

-1. Due to the limitation of Linux system, you cannot use it to load other `so` extensions in the purely static compiled state (spc defaults to pure static compilation).
+1. Due to the limitation of musl libc's static linkage, you cannot use ffi because dynamic libraries cannot be loaded.
-   Linux supports loading so extensions only if they are non-statically compiled.
    If you need to use the ffi extension, see [Compile PHP with GNU libc](./build-with-glibc).
 2. macOS supports the ffi extension, but errors will occur when some kernels do not contain debugging symbols.
 3. Windows x64 supports the ffi extension.